subvod/subvod/README.md

 Yeah, hi.
-I've been a hobbyist programmer of sorts on and off since 2008.
+I've been dabbling in programming on and off since 2008.
 I've used many languages to varying extents, everything from 65816 ASM to Rust.
 For the most part to this day I use Python, C, and C++ for a majority of my weird little projects.